FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/poam.md

 - **Do** provide evidence of vendor interactions regarding the status of patches/fixes (e.g., vendor notifications, email exchanges, etc.).

-- **Do** ensure that the information in Column E (Weakness Detector Source) is consistent with Column E (Weakness Detector Source)in the RET
+- **Do** ensure that the information in Column F (Weakness Detector Source) is consistent with Column F (Weakness Detector Source) in the RET

 ### Don't

 - **Don’t** wait until the CSO is FedRAMP Authorized before checking in with vendors on the status of patches/fixes.
 CSPs should conduct ConMon activities, such as vendor check-ins, while the federal agency AO is reviewing the authorization package.
-Update Column Q (Last Vendor Check-in Date) to reflect the last check-in date.

 - **Don’t** put VDs and ORs in the POA&M’s “Closed” tab.
 VDs and ORs are considered open risks that must be tracked by the CSP.